 - Breathe normally while you do this.
 Take note of the measurement, making sure the tape is not twisted at any point around your body.

 - Take the measurement a couple of times.
 This will ensure that you have an accurate length.

 When determining how to measure your hips, repeat these steps, making sure to remove any clothing that may be in the way.
 This measurement will go from the widest part of your buttocks around to the hip bones in front.
 Once again, repeat this step for how to measure your hips a couple of times for accuracy.

 The correct size you’ll need for the incontinence product you are measuring for will be the larger of these two sizes.
 It would be a good idea to keep these measurements handy and reference them anytime you are going to consider purchasing a new product.

 Something else to note is that manufacturers sometimes change their sizing schemes without any notice.
 Make sure you use their reference guides and check them frequently when reordering.
 This will help you to avoid an improper fit or the inconvenience of a return order.

 Quality & Absorbency Matters

-If it is more absorbency that you require, consider adding a booster pad to your briefs or diapers.
-Sometimes an incontinence product alone does not do the best job of providing the protection and confidence you need to get through the entire day.
+If it is more absorbency than you require, consider adding a booster pad to your briefs or diapers.
+Sometimes, an incontinence product alone does not do the best job of providing the protection and confidence you need to get through the entire day.
 The booster pad can be removed and replaced without having to discard or remove the diaper or brief all throughout the day.